-• A survey on the profession of rigger in circus schools, with a report that suggests possible areas of cooperation and further sustainable actions in view of a stronger professionalisation of the actors operating in this field.
-This report is to be found with the following link: RIGGERS Survey Report
+A survey on the profession of rigger in circus schools, with a report that suggests possible areas cooperation and further sustainable actions in view of a stronger professionalisation of the actors operating in this field.
+This report is freely downloadable from FEDEC website: RIGGERS Survey Report

 The survey gives a glimpse of the variety of educational backgrounds and career paths of circus school riggers.
 There was a clear need for support identified, inside the school and among peers.
-Most of the riggers need support to cope with the challenge of promoting technical progress and artistic development while ensuring a secure environment during the learning paths of the students.
+Most of the riggers need support to cope with the challenge of promoting artistic technical progress and development while ensuring secure environment during learning paths of the students.
 Thanks to the survey, detailed and clear data about the profession of circus school rigger in Europe and Canada has been collected, which can serve as a basis for further initiatives and follow up actions.

-• RIGGERS posters to raise awareness on the role of riggers in circus schools.
+on the role of riggers in circus schools.

-The RIGGERS virtual platform - a workspace on SLACK has been developed in order to allow for online cooperation and exchange among peers.
-This is partly closed for the RIGGERS partners and another part is open for people who are interested.
+The RIGGERS virtual platform workspace on SLACK has been developed in order to allow for online cooperation and exchange among peers.
+The platform is organised by channels.
+One channel is reserved only to RIGGERS partners, while other 3 are open for people who are interested.
 The platform will later become an open virtual forum dedicated to the sector of safety and rigging in the field of circus.
-The Slack Workspace has been set up with different channels for different purposes and all project communication is being encouraged to take place there.
-The use and efficiency of this platform could be improved (see future of the RIGGERS project)

-• The RIGGERS What's App group where the partners ask each other advice on problems they run into.
-As well as exchanging information on accidents and incidents that happen, so they can all learn from it and prevent more accidents from happening.
+The Slack Workspace has been set up with different channels for different purposes and all project communication being is encouraged to take place there.
+The use and efficiency of this where the riggers involved in the project ask each other advice on problems they run into.
+They also exchange information on accidents and incidents that happen, so they can all learn from it and prevent more accidents from happening.